veilco/veil-js/README.md

 Fetches all markets, optionally filtered by `channel` (`btc`, `rep`, `meme`) or status (`open` or `resolved`).
 A maximum of 10 markets are returned per page, and you can specify pages using the `page` option.

-See `getMarket` for an example of a single
+See `getMarket` for an example market response.

 ### `veil.getMarket(slug: string)`